-As you can see, AMD’s line of Ryzen processors cover a wide range of core and thread counts, as well as being budget and enthusiast friendly.
-This isn’t without its compromises though.
+As you can see, AMD’s line of Ryzen processors covers a wide range of core and thread counts, as well as being budget and enthusiast-friendly.
+This isn’t without its compromises, though.

-AMD Ryzen base clock speeds tend to hover around the low to mid 3 GHz range Even with Precision Boost they don’t reach 4.0 GHz until the Threadripper comes into play, with the exception of the Ryzen 5 1600X.
+AMD Ryzen base clock speeds tend to hover around the low to mid 3 GHz range.
+Even with Precision Boost, they don’t reach 4.0 GHz until the 2nd/3rd gen & Threadripper come into play, except for the Ryzen 5 1600X.

-Something else to note is that every Ryzen CPU is unlocked to allow for overclocking.
-This makes it a great choice for an overclocked system on a budget.
+Something else to note is that every Ryzen CPU is unlocked to allow for overclocking, making them a great choice for an overclocked system on a budget.

-Until the somewhat recent release of AMD’s Ryzen line, if you were looking for a serious gaming CPU, then you’d be choosing Intel.
+Until the somewhat recent release of AMD’s Zen 2 Ryzen line, if you were looking for a serious gaming CPU, then you’d be choosing Intel.

 In recent years, Intel has dominated the gaming CPU market.
-Offering high clock speeds and good multithreading, the Intel Core family was a no-brainer for gaming.
+Offering high clock speeds and superb single-core performance, the Intel Core family was a no-brainer for gaming.

 We’ve seen the Ryzen lineup, now let’s see what Intel’s Core line brings to the table.

 |Core i3 Entry Level||Core/Thread||Base||TB Speed||TDP||Socket||Price||Graphics|

 Before AMD’s newest line of 3rd gen Ryzen chips, if your goal was to try and push a CPU as fast as it’ll go, Intel’s Core line wins out over AMD’s Ryzen.
 Your base clock speeds are lower, but when Turbo Boost takes over, you see significant increases in speed.
 However, Ryzen has bridged the gap considerably.